ZJU-Automated-Reasoning-Group/efmc/README.md

 ~~~~

-### Simple K-Induction
+### K-Induction

+K-induction is a powerful technique for proving safety properties of programs.
+It is based on the idea of proving that a property holds for the base case  and then proving that if the property holds for some state at a certain time step, it also holds for the next state.

-We have implemented a simple one in `efmc/engines/kinduction`.
+In EFMC, we have implemented a simple version of k-induction in `efmc/engines/kinduction`.
+To use it, you can run `prover.py` with the `kind` engine.

 Example:
 ~~~~